jasmeetnarang/Fake-News-Classification/readme.md

 	▪ label: indicates the relation between the news pair: agree/disagree/unrelated

-Additionally, the task is defined as follows, Given the title of a fake news article A and the title of a coming news article B, participants are asked to classify B into one of the three categories
+Additionally, the task is defined as follows, Given the title of a fake news article A and the title of a coming news article B, classify B into one of the three categories
 The objective of the project is to find the test labels, map them with the test ids and save them in a csv file.
 Further, the results for validation are stored as well.